-The student is responsible for knowing the academic standards of his/her academic unit and of the Office of Graduate Studies.
+The student is responsible for knowing the academic standards of his/her academic unit and of the Graduate School.
 Graduate students must maintain a cumulative grade point average of 3.0 on a 4 point scale and make satisfactory progress toward degree completion to remain in good academic standing.
 No more than two (2) grades of C are permitted in a student's academic program.
 This minimum standard of scholarship is applied to all graduate programs.